 I’m a writer and one-time physics graduate who enjoys linking to things.
 I’ve written serious, well-researched news stories for the BBC’s Newsjack and News Quiz, as well as racy topical jokes for Imperial College’s research communications team.
 Though I sought professional assistance to curb my excessive hyperlink use, I kept getting referred elsewhere.

 From 2012 to 2013 I held the license for TEDxAlbertopolis, the first TEDx event to be held at the Royal Albert Hall.
 In 2014 I started writing, producing, directing, presenting, researching, editing and for the most part filming episodes of 66mm Wide, an online documentary series focusing on past winners of the eponymously-dimensioned Nobel Prize for Physics.
 I still think it’s pretty good, though I’m sure you’ll agree it’s difficult to get the staff.

-More recently, I’ve taken up writing for the Londonist blog as well as the American website Modern Notion.
-I’m also one of three regular science bloggers over at Tycho’s Nose, where I represent the deviated septum between Matt and Keir’s beautiful capacious nostrils.
+I’ve also written for the Londonist blog as well as the American website Modern Notion, and occasionally blog over at Tycho’s Nose, where I represent the deviated septum between Matt and Keir’s beautiful capacious nostrils.